 If you’re required to take distributions from your retirement accounts, be sure to take your 2021 RMD by year end.
 The penalty for late distributions is a 50% tax on the undistributed, required amount.
 If you’re charitably-inclined and don’t need your full RMD, consider making a Qualified Charitable Distribution (QCD) directly from your Individual Retirement Account (IRA) to a nonprofit organization.
 A QCD counts towards your RMD from an IRA.

 If you’ll itemize your deductions for 2021, and you haven’t made all of the charitable contributions you’d like to from taxable accounts, make these contributions by December 31 to deduct them on your 2021 tax return.
-If you’re unlikely to itemize in 2022, you can make your 2022 charitable contributions in 2021 and include them on that tax return as well.
+If you’re unlikely to itemize in 2022, you can make your 2022 charitable contributions early, in 2021 and include them on your ’21 tax return as well.

 Harvest Tax Losses

 If you’re holding investments that have lost value in taxable accounts, you can sell these investments and capture the losses to offset capital gains or other income.
 You’ll have to make these sales in 2021 to include them on your 2021 tax return.
 Consult your investment advisor and tax professional to determine if this strategy is right for you.

 If you’re eligible to make contributions to an Individual Retirement Account (IRA) and you plan to do so, you have until April 15, 2022 to make these contributions.
 For 2021, the total contribution limit for traditional and ROTH IRAs is $6,000 ($7,000 if you’re age 50 or older).
 If you’re a sole proprietor or contract worker, you might be eligible to contribute to a SEP-IRA.
 Consult your tax professional.